 This part of the article will cover both MFRA and SFRA as they are the same.
 You can see MFRA as the ALPHA/BETA version of SFRA or simply as a rebranding.

-In 2016 Demandware (before Salesforce acquired Demandware in the same year) saw an increased need for high-quality mobile experiences.
-SiteGenesis was not up for the task, so MFRA was “born.”
-A new modern mobile-first web foundation was created that used technologies such as Bootstrap, HTML5, and CSS3, making it much easier to create mobile experiences.
+Around the time of Salesforce’s 2016 acquisition of Demandware, the platform saw an increased need for high-quality mobile experiences.
+SiteGenesis was not up for the task, so a new mobile-first foundation — known at the time as MFRA — was built using technologies such as Bootstrap, HTML5, and CSS3, making it much easier to create mobile experiences.
+It shipped publicly as SFRA in 2018.

 Best Practices